Guitx-l/Alchemist_Coders/featurelog.md

 ## TODO:
 - coordination between the goalkeeper and the shooter // that is NOT my primary feature rn
-- REAL goalkeeper (I only have two weeks left I'm COOKED)

 ## WORK IN PROGRESS:
 - lots of little thingies to adjust & sync